Dental Bridges – Phoenix, AZ

 As the name suggests, a dental bridge spans the gap in your smile.
 To remain firmly in place, the bridge must be anchored.
 In most cases, those anchors are dental crowns that are mounted to healthy teeth on both sides of the gap.
 These teeth are gently reshaped to accommodate the crowns.
 Dr. Sharma and Dr. Ludu want to make sure the crown and bridge fits smoothly between your other teeth and that is why a small amount of tooth structure must be removed.
 If nearby teeth are not healthy, then dental implants may be able to solve the problem.

 Using a dental impression, our professional dental lab creates your bridge.
 The entire piece (both the crowns and the bridge) are built as one structure in order to create the strongest bridge possible.
 Once the crowns are bonded into place, the bridge will provide you with years of service.
-We look forward to helping you recomplete your best smile at Devoted Family Dental.
+We look forward to helping you complete your best smile at Devoted Family Dental Phoenix.

 If you are interested in dental bridges in Phoenix, you understand the value and importance of embracing a full, complete smile.
 With a prosthetic like this, you can freely eat, speak, and smile with greater ease.
 But it is also possible that you have many questions about dental bridges, which is completely normal.
 Our team at Devoted Family Dental wants to provide the answers you need to feel confident in your decision to choose this type of tooth replacement, so feel free to review the questions below and call us with any additional concerns.

 No, it is impossible to remove a dental bridge without the help of a dental professional.
 These prosthetics are designed to remain inside your mouth for many years.
 While there are solutions known as partial dentures or “removable bridges,” this idea is not entirely true.
 Although partials are similar to dental bridges, they are not the same, as partials can be removed at any time and bridges cannot.